zenvia/zenvia-openapi-spec/spec/tags/message-content-types.md

 ##### Submitting a template content for approval
 If you already have a WhatsApp business account with us, just send email to *whatsapp@zenvia.com* and we will start the process for you.

+## Message sender and recipient

+When you send some message for one contact using SMS, WhatsApp or Facebook channel:

+* Recipient:
+  * SMS: is the phone number of contact
+  * WhatsApp: is the phone number of contact
+  * Facebook: is the user id on your page (PSID - page scoped id)
+* Sender:
+  * SMS: is the SMS sender id
+  * WhatsApp: is the WhatsApp sender id configured on [Zenvia platform](https://app.zenvia.com/home/credentials/whatsapp/list)
+  * Facebook: is your page id

+When you receive a message from one contact, the sender and recipient is inverted:

+* Recipient:
+  * SMS: is the SMS sender id
+  * WhatsApp: is the WhatsApp sender id configured on [Zenvia platform](https://app.zenvia.com/home/credentials/whatsapp/list)
+  * Facebook: is your page id
+* Sender:
+  * SMS: is the phone number of contact
+  * WhatsApp: is the phone number of contact
+  * Facebook: is the user id on your page (PSID - page scoped id)

+In API the sender is the field `from` and the receiver is the field `to` of message object.